threema-ch/webrtc-build-docker/README.md

 This is a Dockerfile to build the WebRTC PeerConnection for Android using the new GN based build system.

+**NOTE: We do not provide any support related to building special versions, or related to issues with your Docker installation, or with regard to bugs in the WebRTC codebase itself.
+We also do not provide any support on how to integrate the resulting build into your application.**

 ## Usage

 First, build the base image: